mkreitze/morphGrains/README.md

 ![morph portrait](https://github.com/mkreitze/morphGrains/blob/master/morph%20portraits%20example/phaseMorph%20of%20Two%20at%201000%20rand(4).png)

 To even better visualize the iso-behavioural regions of each morph, the behaviours found by each behavioural region can be shown.
 For example, take the previous morph portrait.
-Below is the behaviours (along with their final level-maps)
+Below is the behaviours (along with their final level-maps).
+It should be noted that the final two behaviours are _incredibly_ similar.
+Only off by four pixels.
+I believe this leads to the moving iso-behavioural regions.

 ![gif1](https://github.com/mkreitze/morphGrains/blob/master/morph%20portraits%20example/behaviour%20visualization%20pf%20phaseMorph%20Two%20at%201000%20rand(4)/0.0/0.0.gif)
 ![map1](https://github.com/mkreitze/morphGrains/blob/master/morph%20portraits%20example/behaviour%20visualization%20pf%20phaseMorph%20Two%20at%201000%20rand(4)/0.0/0.0%2020.png)